The 7 Commandments of Healthy Eating: What the World’s Healthiest Diets All Have in Common

 Even though you know you’ll feel awful the next day.
 Big Food knows this.
 And they know how to keep you hooked.
 Save yourself the trouble of trying to stop by not starting in the first place.

-brain function.
+Another perpetrator sabotaging the best of intentions in eating a healthy diet in packaged foods is partially hydrogenated fats, which prolong shelf life dramatically.
+The problem is that all hydrogenated fats are chemically made in a lab and interfere with cell membrane and brain function.
 They are not found in nature (and therefore shouldn’t be part of a healthy diet!), and they interfere with normal cellular function.
 They are also known carcinogens.

 Other addictive and harmful food additives include the artificial sweeteners aspartame, sucralose, and saccharin.
 The list of illnesses that have been associated with consuming these substances is too long to give in full, but it includes conditions such as hyperactivity, seizures, headaches, panic attacks, hallucinations, nausea, diarrhea, and so many others.
 It’s also possible that these sweeteners promote obesity and associated problems such as diabetes.
 Clearly they have no place in a healthy diet.